morsedev/aws-cloud-practitioner-topics/README.md

-# Topics Required for AWS Cloud Practitioner Exam
+# Topic Overview — Required for AWS Cloud Practitioner Exam

 This list is a summary of Andrew Brown's excellent video from freeCodeCamp.org available at https://www.youtube.com/watch?v=3hLmDS179YE